 The right tends to blame the actors themselves or maybe mental illness.
 This is probably a better approach; but yet not scientific either.
 Acts of violence are not more common among the mentally ill.
 This would also not correlate with the steep, recent incline.

 The drug companies are marketing products to consumers.
 This is a bit of a paradoxical problem; as the right to be involved with one’s treatment seems ethical; however, self medication is always a bad idea.
 This borders self medication.
 “Ask your doctor about (fill in the blank)” is dubious at best.
-Bring advised with a commercial rather than a consultation with a medical or mental health professional is far from ideal.
+Being advised with a commercial rather than a consultation with a medical or mental health professional is far from ideal.

 The government regulatory commissions are so involved with politics and bureaucracy that the conversation doesn’t even exist or is completely hand waved.
 This isn’t surprising; as a significant number of the bureaucrats are former administrators or legal experts of drug companies.
 The situation is wrought with conflict of interest